ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 offset and the second 8 bytes the size).
 This GOT slot is initialized by a ``R_MORELLO_TPREL128`` dynamic relocation.
-The access must use the ``R_MORELLO_TLSIE_ADR_GOTTPREL_PAGE20`` and ``R_MORELLO_TLSIE_ADD_LO12`` relocations in order to allow relaxation to Local Exec.
+The access must use the ``R_MORELLO_TLSIE_ADR_GOTTPREL_PAGE20`` and ``R_MORELLO_TLSIE_ADD_LO12`` relocations.
 There are no other requirements on how this is performed or the registers used.
 A possible instruction sequence could be: